ThePixelKid/ThePixelKid/README.md

 # 👋 Hey there!
 I'm ThePixelKid

-### 🧠 Aspiring Software Engineer | Python Dev | Web & AI Enthusiast
+### 🧠 Aspiring Software Engineer | Python Dev | App & AI Enthusiast

 I'm currently working toward becoming a full-fledged software engineer.
-I spend most of my time learning and building with Python, especially in web development and artificial intelligence.
+I spend most of my time learning and building with Python, especially in app development and artificial intelligence.
 I believe in making software that's both smart and human-friendly.

 Outside of code, I love to read — it's how I recharge and gather new ideas.